-5 Email Templates From 500 Startups (With Psychological Triggers)
+5 Email Marketing Templates From 500 Startups With Behavioral Triggers

 Today’s guest post is from Susan Su, a partner at 500 Startups, where she specializes in growth marketing advising (specifically on email) for portfolio companies.
 She is also the creator of Email For Startups.